Kentucky AG says he did not recommend charges against two Breonna Taylor officers | Law-Order

 "They are an independent body.
 If they wanted to make an assessment about different charges, they could have done that.
 But our recommendation was that (Jonathan) Mattingly and (Myles) Cosgrove were justified in their acts and their conduct," Attorney General Daniel Cameron told WDRB television in an interview on Tuesday.
 The case of Breonna Taylor, a 26-year-old Black woman, has revived street protests across the United States against racism and police brutality, further polarizing the country as some voters are already casting early ballots in the Nov.
 3 presidential election.

-The grand jury last week decided against indicting either Mattingly or Cosgrove.
-Cameron said the shooting was justified as self-defense since Taylor's boyfriend fired first at the officers, believing they were criminal intruders.
-The panel did, however, indict a third white officer, Brett Hankison, for wanton endangerment for stray bullets that hit a neighboring apartment.
+The grand jury last week decided against indicting either Mattingly or Cosgrove, who were placed on administrative leave.
+Cameron has said the shooting was justified as self-defense since Taylor's boyfriend, Kenneth Walker, fired first at the officers.
+Walker has said he believed they were criminal intruders, and an attempted murder charge against him was dropped in May.
+The grand jury did, however, indict a third white officer, Brett Hankison, for wanton endangerment for stray bullets that hit a neighboring apartment.
+Hankison was fired in June.

 Critics of Cameron including civil rights attorney Ben Crump, who represents the Taylor family, have been questioning the presentation to the grand jury, suggesting that Cameron, a Black Republican, was protecting the officers.
 Crump helped the family win a $12 million wrongful death settlement against the city of Louisville.
 Cameron previously said he presented the grand jury with "all the evidence" and walked the panel through six possible homicide offenses under Kentucky law.